 Every Sunday, an offering is collected during the service.
 Members and many friends make annual “pledges” to help fund the church budget.
 In addition to these pledges, many people also put loose coins and bills into the collection plate.
 The church donates half of the loose coins and bills to non-profit organizations that are doing good work in our community and whose works are in keeping with our UU principles.
 Please see the Giving Beyond Our Walls page for more information about this wonderful program.
 Since its inception several years ago, MUUC has contributed thousands of dollars to many worthwhile local organizations.

-There is a lot of information on our website.
+There is a lot of information on our website and Facebook page.
 We have many activities throughout the year, from informal pot-lucks to environmental films open to the public to annual retreats to formal religious programming for adults and children.
-Please peruse our website, and feel free to ask any MUUC member (look for our name-tags!) any questions which will help your first days with us be welcoming.
+Please peruse our online presence, and feel free to ask any MUUC member (look for our name-tags!) any questions which will help your first days with us be welcoming.

 We are glad you’re here!